hgeorgsch/simplepyged/README.md

 The comma separated place strings are now split into a list of strings, to make it easier to use the hierarchical structure recommended by Gedcom.
-To represent dates, we have created a new :class:`Date` class to handle the many forms of approximate dates supported in Gedcom.
+To represent dates, we have created a new `Date` class to handle the many forms of approximate dates supported in Gedcom.
 All use of event objects must be updated accordingly.